Vikramjit Singh Sahney

 Mr Sahney launched selfless service during covid pandemic by donating Artificial Intelligence enable Corona Mobile Testing Clinic and Life Ambulance in Delhi-NCR and state of Punjab.
-He donated a PSA Oxygen plant to GMERS Hospital, Gandhinagar on SOS basis for rural areas of Punjab and donated 1000 oxygen concentrators free of charge in Delhi, Punjab, various Gurdwaras, Golden Temple - Amritsar and various Red Cross Societies.
+He donated a PSA Oxygen plant to GMERS Hospital, Gandhinagar and lifesaving ECMO Machine to Bala Sahib Hospital and organized langar for one lakh people every day.
+He also donated 2000 oxygen cylinders on SOS basis for rural areas of Punjab and donated 1000 oxygen concentrators free of charge in Delhi, Punjab, various Gurdwaras, Golden Temple - Amritsar and various Red Cross Societies.

-Mr. Sahney evacuated over 500 Afghan Hindus and Sikhs by sending 3 chartered flights and rehabilitating them under programme “” by bearing their monthly household expenses, free Medical and Health Insurance, education and skilling of their children.
+Mr. Sahney evacuated over 500 Afghan Hindus and Sikhs by sending 3 chartered flights and rehabilitating them under programme “My Family, My Responsibility” by bearing their monthly household expenses, free Medical and Health Insurance, education and skilling of their children.